Bonnet House Museum & Gardens in Fort Lauderdale

 - A sun hat does a good job, as the Florida sun burns down from the sky in these gardens too.

-- We like to take one backpack with, in which we take our knick-knacks and a jacket with us when we go sightseeing.
+- We like to bring a backpack , in which we take our knick-knacks and a jacket with us when we go sightseeing.

-- What else you need for a vacation, you can do in our packing list for the vacation .
+- What else you need for a holiday, you can also find in our packing list for the vacation .

-- In Florida you always have the opportunity to swim in the ocean.
-This is where ours helps packing list for the beach vacationso that you don't forget anything.
+- In Florida you always have the opportunity to swim in the sea.
+Here, for example, our packing list for the beach vacation makes sure you don't forget anything.

-The story of the Bonnet House Museum & Gardens
+The Bonnet House Museum & Gardens and its history

-The real story of Bonnet House began with Helen's marriage to Chicago artist and painter Frederic Clay Bartlett in 1919.
+The actual history of The Bonnet House began with Helen's marriage to Chicago artist and painter Frederic Clay Bartlett in 1919.
 Helen was Bartlett's second wife.
 His first had died a few years earlier.
-Hugh Taylor Birch gave the two of them the house on the Florida coast for their wedding.
-Bartlett had already made a name for himself as a painter of high society and with his pictures portrayed their representatives and their way of life.
-At the same time, Bartlett was a person who designed his house to suit his own taste.
-He was supported by Helen, whose early death after suffering from breast cancer kept him away from Bonnet House for several years.
-It was not until he remarried six years later - Evelyn Fortune Lilly - his third wife, that he returned to Fort Lauderdale with her.
+Hugh Taylor Birch gave the couple the house on the Florida coast for their wedding.
+Bartlett had already made a name for himself as a painter of high society and portrayed their representatives and their way of life with his pictures.
+At the same time, Bartlett was a person who designed his house according to his own taste.
+He was assisted by Helen, whose early death from breast cancer kept him away from Bonnet House for several years.
+It was only when he remarried six years later - Evelyn Fortune Lilly - his third wife, that he returned to Fort Lauderdale with her.

-Bartlett's third wife was also from a wealthy family.
-The relationship cemented his contacts in the community of the rich and beautiful of America.
-She brought him orders all over the world.
-Frederic and Evelyn traveled a lot in the years of their marriage and brought art - and clutter - with them from everywhere.
-The only decisive factor when choosing her souvenirs was that it fit into her idea of a “plantation house”.
-This is what they called the style they used to design their home.
+Bartlett's third wife also came from a wealthy family.
+The relationship cemented his contacts in the community of America's rich and famous.
+She also brought him commissions from all over the world.
+Frederic and Evelyn traveled a lot during the years of their marriage and brought art - and also junk - with them from everywhere.
+The only decisive factor in the choice of her souvenirs was that it fit their idea of a "plantation house".
+That's what they called the style they used to design their home.

 From this hodgepodge of individual pieces, ceilings and room floors and an inner courtyard in which Evelyn grew the orchids, a mixture of vegetation, art and clutter emerged that is second to none.
 The decisive factor in furnishing the Bartlett's house was that the decorative objects match their idea of a “plantation house”.
 Architectural purists are likely to clap their hands over their heads at the sight of what has come of it.
 However, it is undeniable that you can feel comfortable in this house and its inner courtyard.